 The numbers speak for themselves.

-- School shootings this year are on track to set a record Newsweek 2.11.22
+- School shootings this year on track to set another record Newsweek 2.11.22

 - “Every day in America, at least 41 children lose a parent to shootings” Wash.
 Post 4.21.22

-- Record gunshot woundings, requiring hospitalization, therapy, and trauma care
+- Record woundings, requiring hospitalization, therapy and trauma care

 - Record suicides from ready access to guns